ezzatron/austenite/README.md

 ❯ EARTH_ATOM_COUNT            number of atoms on earth                      <big integer>                          ✗ set to 5.9722e24, must be a big integer
 ❯ GRPC_TIMEOUT                gRPC request timeout                          <ISO 8601 duration>                    ✗ set to 10S, must be an ISO 8601 duration
 ❯ LOG_LEVEL                   the minimum log level to record               debug | info | warn | error | fatal    ✗ set to silly, expected debug, info, warn, error, or fatal
+❯ PORT                        listen port for the HTTP server               <port number>                          ✗ set to 65536, must be between 1 and 65535
 ❯ READ_DSN                    database connection string for read-models    <string>                               ✗ undefined
 ❯ REDIS_PRIMARY_SERVICE_HOST  kubernetes `redis-primary` service host       <hostname>                             ✗ set to .redis.example.org, must not begin or end with a dot
 ❯ REDIS_PRIMARY_SERVICE_PORT  kubernetes `redis-primary` service port       <port number>                          ✗ set to 65536, must be between 1 and 65535
 ❯ SAMPLE_RATIO                ratio of requests to sample                   <number>                               ✗ set to 1/100, must be numeric
+❯ SESSION_KEY                 session token signing key                     <base64>                               ✗ set to '???', must be base64 encoded
 ❯ WEIGHT                      weighting for this node                       <integer>                              ✗ set to 123.456, must be an integer
 ```